App Screenshots

 - Is there a subscription?

 - No. Crescendo is a one-time purchase.
-The launch price is $9.99 — no subscription, no auto-renewals, no account required.
+The launch price is $9.99.
+No subscription, no auto-renewals, no account required.
 Buy once and own it.
-We believe learning piano is a lifetime journey — your tools shouldn't keep charging you for it.

 - Is Crescendo good for beginners?

 - Yes!
-Crescendo is designed for pianists at all levels.
-Beginners will learn to read music correctly from day one.
-The practice mode lets you slow down to any tempo (as low as 25%), practice hands separately, and loop difficult sections.
-You build real skills that grow with you.
+Beginners learn to read music correctly from day one.
+Slow down to any tempo (as low as 25%), practice hands separately, and loop difficult sections.
+The skills you build transfer to any sheet music.

 Have another question?
 Get in touch